MD360°’s Inaugural Dialogue

-Brings together industry leaders from mining houses, labour, government, civil society and the investment community.
-The meeting outcomes report predicts a major industry disaster.
-The Marikana tragedy happens less than a month later in mid-August.
+Industry leaders from mining houses, labour, government, civil society and the investment community dialogue over 3 days on the burning issues facing the sector.
+The meeting outcomes predict a major industry disaster, the Marikana tragedy happens less than a month later in mid-August.

-In response to the deepening crisis on the platinum belt, a 5 point strategy is developed for Kgosi Leruo and platinum CEO’s to begin identifying solutions and discuss mitigating actions.
+Dialogue to the deepening crisis on the platinum belt developed a 5-point strategy for Kgosi Leruo and platinum CEO’s to begin identifying solutions and discuss mitigating actions.

-A deep dive study on the economic and social impacts of Lonmin its North West operations and on surrounding communities commissioned in an attempt to understand the factors that led to the Marikana tragedy.
+Deep dive study into the economic and social impacts of Lonmin's North West operations and surrounding communities in an attempt to understand the factors that led to the Marikana tragedy.

 Platinum Belt study

 Completed an extensive research report titled: ‘The Economic and Social Footprint of the South African Mining Industry: The PGM Sector – Lonmin Plc 2013’.
-Lonmin does not allow it to be released publicly.
+Lonmin does not allow it to be released publicly - now available in the Resource Library.

 The Platinum Compacts: Study Recommendations

-MD360°’s research team independently drafts recommendations in the well-received paper, ‘The Platinum Compacts’, proposing actionable interventions to address the crisis and find entry points to foster collaboration.
+Following the deep-dive study into the social and economic footprint of Lonmin, MD360°’s research team independently drafts recommendations proposing actionable interventions to lower the temperature and find entry points for collaboration.

 The Farlam Commission (Marikana)

-Subpoenas the Platinum Belt study from Lonmin – information, especially from the extensive community consultations, is referenced in Judge Farlam’s findings.
+The Platinum Belt research, especially the extensive community consultations, is referenced in Judge Farlam’s findings.

 Platinum Sector Multi-stakeholder Dialogue

-Sharing and reflecting on learnings from the 5-month strike to identify implementable preventative and remedial actions.
+Sharing experiences and reflecting on learnings from the 5-month strike to identify implementable preventative and remedial actions.

-invited to Geneva by the UN Intergovernmental Forum for Mining and Sustainability to present findings from community research on the Platinum Belt.
+Invited to Geneva by the UN Intergovernmental Forum for Mining, Metals and Sustainability to present findings from community research on the Platinum Belt.

 SETI Project Concept Launch and Dialogue

-Special Information Session at Mining Indaba sponsored by the IGF and Global Affairs Canada to introduce the Socio-Economic Technology Initiative and discuss opportunities that new technologies offer to improve development frameworks.
+Special Information Session at Mining Indaba sponsored by the IGF and Global Affairs Canada to introduce the Socio-Economic Technology Initiative (SETI) and opportunities that new technologies offer to improve development frameworks.

 Dialogue on the Draft Mining Charter

-Called upon to urgently convene a multi-stakeholder session to debate issues and capture views that could not be necessarily be shared publicly and submit to the DMR ahead of the closure deadline for comments.
+Convened a multi-stakeholder session to debate issues and capture views that individuales from various organisations felt compelled to express but could not be shared publicly - meeting report submitted to the DMR ahead of the closure deadline for comments.

 Dialogue on Mining Charter III

-Follow up discussion to review and unpack what was included/excluded in the gazetted charter and identify on-going, consequential problems and unintended new issues.
+Review and dissect what was included/excluded in the gazetted charter and identify on-going, consequential problems and unintended new challenges.

 Mapping ASM Ecosystems: South Africa

-completed a diagnostic study for the Canadian International Resources and Development Institute (CIRDI).
+Diagnostic study for the Canadian International Resources and Development Institute (CIRDI) on legislation and policy gaps, including 5 commodity case studies.

-The inaugural dialogues convened by MD360⁰ took place in July 2012 in response to an industry-wide call for a deeper discussion on a study commissioned by the Southern Africa Institute of Mining and Metallurgy (SAIMM), The Rise of Resource Nationalism, and the growing need for an independently facilitated dialogue around nationalisation of the South African mining sector.
+The inaugural dialogue convened in July 2012 was in response to an industry-wide call for a deeper discussion on a study commissioned by the Southern Africa Institute of Mining and Metallurgy (SAIMM), The Rise of Resource Nationalism, and the growing need for an independently facilitated debate about nationalisation of the South African mining sector.
 The three day event drew high-level participants from all constituencies, was oversubscribed and praised for its highly participatory format and robust debate.
-The dialogue report predicted a major industry disaster was likely and less than a month later the Marikana tragedy unfolded in mid-August.
+The outcomes report predicted a major industry disaster was likely and less than a month later the Marikana tragedy unfolded in mid-August.

-The Timeline of MD360⁰ highlights key activities /contributions of the organisation.
+The Timeline alongside highlights key activities /contributions of the organisation.